stevencurtis/SwiftCoding/Theory/SOLID/README.md

 One way of implementing this is in Swift is documented in my [Dependency Injection](https://medium.com/@stevenpcurtis.sc/learning-dependency-injection-using-swift-c94183742187) article.

-Other methods of implementing DIP are [ServiceLocator](https://medium.com/@stevenpcurtis.sc/the-service-locator-pattern-in-swift-5db2c770bcc), Event and Delegate
+Other methods of implementing DIP are [ServiceLocator](https://medium.com/@stevenpcurtis.sc/the-service-locator-pattern-in-swift-5db2c770bcc), Event and Delegate.

 # Conclusion
 Writing code that conforms to SOLID principles might well end up getting you a job, a promotion or a great performance review (or get your PR accepted).